bdeployteam/bdeploy/doc/retypeuser/user/instancegroup.md

 ![Set Global Attribute Values](/images/Doc_SetGlobalAttributeValue.png){width=480}
 :::

-The value can then be used in grouping instance groups through the grouping panel.
+The value can then be used for grouping instance groups through the grouping panel.

 :::{align=center}
 ![Group by Global Attribute](/images/Doc_GroupingPanel.png){width=480}